• Skip to primary navigation

 Instructions

-• In a small bowl, dissolve xanthan gum in 2 tsp olive oil and set aside.
+• In a small bowl, dissolve xanthan gum in 2 teaspoons of the olive oil and set aside.

-• In a covered microwave-safe dish, steam broccoli florets with 1/4 cup water, 3 to 4 minutes until they are crisp-tender when pierced with a fork.
-Drain water and set aside.
+• In a covered microwave-safe dish, steam broccoli florets with ¼ cup water for 3 minutes until they are crisp-tender when pierced with a fork.
+Drain the water, set the broccoli aside and keep warm.
+(Note: By partially cooking the broccoli ahead of time, it makes the stir-frying process go a lot quicker!)

 • Dry beef and place in a small bowl.
 Sprinkle with salt and pepper and toss to coat all of the beef.

-• Heat oil in a large skillet over medium-high heat until the pan is hot.
+• Heat the remaining 3 tablespoons of oil in a large skillet over medium-high heat until the pan is hot.
 Lay slices of meat in the skillet, so they are flat.
-Cook meat until brown, turn over, and brown the other side.
+Cook the beef until brown, turn over, and brown the other side.
 Approximately 2 minutes total.
 Do not overcrowd the pan.
 Work in small batches if you have to.
-Set meat slices aside and cover with foil.
+Remove the beef slices with a slotted spoon or spatula.
+Cover with foil and keep warm.

-• Add garlic and scallions to the skillet and saute for 1 minute.
+• Add in garlic and scallions and stir fry for 1 minute.

-• Add ginger paste, soy sauce, brown sugar, sesame oil, red pepper flakes, and xanthan gum mixture.
+• Reduce heat to medium.
+Stir in ginger paste, soy sauce, brown sugar, sesame oil, red pepper flakes, and xanthan gum mixture.
 Stir until the sauce starts to thicken.

-• Turn off heat, add beef, broccoli, scallions, and sesame seeds.
+• Turn off the heat.
+Sprinkle with sesame seeds.
 Stir until combined.
 Serve and enjoy!

 Video